1. What is the New Brunswick Home Care Survey?

 8. How will citizens know that they have been selected to participate in this survey?

 Not all citizens will be asked to participate in this survey.
 Citizens selected to participate in the paper survey will receive a personalized letter from the New Brunswick Health Council to inform them that they have been selected.
-Participation is voluntary.
-The surveys will be mailed by Ipsos Reid, an independent research company, on behalf of the New Brunswick Health Council.
+Among those selected, participation is voluntary.
+The surveys will be mailed by PRA Inc., an independent research company, on behalf of the New Brunswick Health Council.

 9. When could citizens receive a letter to participate in this survey?